Lawson cooks Coogan, Furtado flies by Pereira in East Providence primaries

 The two active local contests Tuesday were for General Assembly seats — State Senate District 14 and State House of Representatives District 64 — those proved to be blowouts for the eventual victors.

 Four-term incumbent Valerie Lawson, her party's Majority Whip in the upper chamber and primaried by former City Councilor and State Representative Brian Coogan for the State Senate Democratic nomination, crushed her opponent.
-With all 17 of 17 polling stations reporting, Lawson had 1,536 votes or 75.4% to just 501 and a meager 24.6%.
+With all 17 of 17 polling stations reporting, Lawson had 1,536 votes or 75.4% to just 501 and a meager 24.6% for Coogan.

-The other four of the city's Assembly spots went completed uncontested as one-term incumbent Senate Democrats Bob Britto and Pam Lauria will represent Districts 18 and 32, respectively, for another two-year term.
+The other four of the city's Assembly spots went completely uncontested as one-term incumbent Senate Democrats Bob Britto and Pam Lauria will represent Districts 18 and 32, respectively, for another two-year term.

 And in the House, Katherine Kazarian, the six-term incumbent Democrat from District 63 and, like Lawson the Majority Whip in the lower chamber, along with Democratic and one-term District 65 rep Matt Dawson are both headed back to Smith Hill without any opposition.